PakizeBozkurt/gh-env/README.md

 -Environment Variables & Secrets

 - Some environment variable values should never be exposed
-- Eg: Database access pasword
+- Eg: Database access password